Omar-Ahmed-Dt/End-to-End-DevOps-Project-NodeJS-Postgres/README.md

 After updating these variables, the script will use them to deploy your application, ensuring that the correct resources are targeted and that your application is accessible via your specified domain.

-**Reminder**: Always double-check the variable values to match your AWS setup and application requirements before running the `build.sh` script.

 ### Update application domain

 1. Navigate to `terraform/monitoring.tf`